wrube/deep-learning-challenge/README.md

 Non-trainable params: 0 (0.00 Byte)
 _________________________________________________________________
 ```
+This model used 86 neurons in the first layer and 129 neurons in the second layer.
+The reason for these seemingly random numbers is that there is a 'rule-of-thumb' (suggested in class notes) which is - hidden layers should have 2-3 times the number of input features.
+In this case the number of features in the training dataset is 43.

 This model was trained using 30 epochs and achieved a validation score as follows:

 ```